briangershon/npm-package-minimal/README.md

 # npm-package-minimal

-Publish npm package to Github packages.
+Example of publishing an NPM package to Github Packages via Github Actions.

-## How to install and use package in your application
+## How to use this package in your own application

     # create your own personal github token with `repo` and `read:packages` scopes
     # and use it as your password in the next step:
     npm login --registry=https://npm.pkg.github.com --scope=@briangershon
     npm install @briangershon/npm-package-minimal

-    # create server.js
+    # example of using this minimal npm module, in `server.js` add:
     const { helloWorld } = require('@briangershon/npm-package-minimal');
     console.log(helloWorld());